COVID-19 – Summer Library Services

 Classes throughout the summer months are primarily being conducted online, and in alignment with this remote setting, library staff continue to provide virtual support and digital delivery to the campus community.
 No-contact pickup remains available to Western students and faculty, and in July, will open to alumni and community patrons.

-We have a team of library staff ready to help you find what you need through our chat service.
-Western Libraries also has a rich collection of online databases, e-books, e-journals, and other digital materials that you can access remotely.
+Our team of library staff are ready to help you find what you need through our chat service.
+We also have a rich collection of online databases, e-books, and other digital materials that you can access remotely.

 Interlibrary loan is available, however sources for borrowing print materials are limited and turnaround to receive items is likely delayed.

 If you require access to a collection not available for digital delivery or no-contact pickup, or if we don’t have an item you’re looking for, please email email@example.com.